tranqkhue/bugcar_archieved/src/roboclaw_ros/README.md

 values but in most cases you will still need to manually adjust them for optimum performance.

 ## Usage
 Just clone the repo into your catkin workspace.
 It contains the ROS package and the motor controller driver.
-Remember to make sure ROS has permissions to use the dev port you give it.
+Remmeber to make sure ROS has permisions to use the dev port you give it.
 ```bash
 cd <workspace>/src
 git clone https://github.com/sonyccd/roboclaw_ros.git